ysdn2019/Graduates-List/graduates/angela-noble.md

 ---
 path: /work/Choosit
 graduate: Angela Noble
-mainimg: /assets/work/noble_angela_project2_web_main.png
+cover: /assets/work/noble_angela_project2_web_main.png
-thumbnailimg: /assets/work/noble_angela_project2_web_thumbnail.png
+thumbnail: /assets/work/noble_angela_project2_web_thumbnail.png
 title: Choosit
 groupmembers:
-fields: Digital, Interactive, UI/UX
+category: Digital, Interactive, UI/UX
 mediumdimensions: App Mockup
 description: Choosit is designed to eliminate the stress of choosing where and what to eat.
 The app provides the user with food options catered towards their food restrictions, and preferences.
 This app pairs with delivery apps to provide the user with in app comparisons of estimated delivery times and prices.
 digitallink: